voideditor/void/CONTRIBUTING.md

 3. Build Void.
 	 - Press <kbd>Cmd+Shift+B</kbd> (Mac).
    - Press <kbd>Ctrl+Shift+B</kbd> (Windows/Linux).
    - This step can take ~5 min.
-The build is done when you see two check marks.
+The build is done when you see two check marks (one of the items will continue spinning indefinitely - it compiles our React code).
 4. Run Void.
    - Run `./scripts/code.sh` (Mac/Linux).
    - Run `./scripts/code.bat` (Windows).
 6. Nice-to-knows.
    - You can always press <kbd>Ctrl+R</kbd> (<kbd>Cmd+R</kbd>) inside the new window to reload and see your new changes.
 It's faster than <kbd>Ctrl+Shift+P</kbd> and `Reload Window`.
    - You might want to add the flags `--user-data-dir ./.tmp/user-data --extensions-dir ./.tmp/extensions` to the above run command, which lets you delete the `.tmp` folder to reset any IDE changes you made when testing.
+	- You can kill any of the build scripts by pressing `Ctrl+D` in VSCode terminal.
+If you press `Ctrl+C` the script will close but will keep running in the background (to open all background scripts, just re-build).

 #### Building Void from Terminal